Open Accessibility Menu

 Treatment

-Generally, urologists' first-line treatment for BPH is medications.
+Generally, urologists' first-line treatment for BPH is medication.
 Prescribing an alpha blocker or 5-alpha reductase inhibitor medication often alleviates enlarged prostate symptoms.
 For some patients, less invasive surgeries can be performed to manage BPH.

 Urologists on Staff at ECRMC